Hurghada

 Waiting for the bus to be filled up.
 I buy two seats; the bus is new, enough space for my legs.
 I attract attention among the waiting drivers as if I was the only burning sparkler on a Christmas tree.
 They sit in front of their buses, smoking shisha, drinking tea, chatting, flirting and singing out their destinations: Kom Ombo becomes “Mombo”.

-We are heading towards Aswan.
+heading towards Aswan.

 Going on and on.